dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/2024-release-notes.md

   </expandable>

 - **Behavior change:** Introduced the `require_resource_names_without_spaces` flag, opt-in and disabled by default.
 If set to `True`, dbt will raise an exception if it finds a resource name containing a space in your project or an installed package.
 This will become the default in a future version of dbt.
 Read [No spaces in resource names](/reference/global-configs/legacy-behaviors#no-spaces-in-resource-names) for more information.
+- **Deprecation**: In Core 1.6, we deprecated the ability to install dbt Core using Homebrew.
+Now that dbt Core 1.5 is in [EOL](/docs/dbt-versions/core), you will get an error if you try to install using Homebrew.

 ## April 2024